ElyOshri/DIY-Simulator-Stick-Shift/README.md

 * Base Top
 * Base Bottom
 * H Frame
-* Right Frame / + Arduino Nano Case (depened on your board)
+* Right Frame / + Arduino Nano Case (depends on your board)
-* Left Frame / + ESP32 Case (depened on your board)
+* Left Frame / + ESP32 Case (depends on your board)
 * Base Attachment (optional)
-* Case Cover ESP32/Arduino Nano (optional and depened on your board)
+* Case Cover ESP32/Arduino Nano (optional and depends on your board)

 **Tools:**
 * Soldering Iron / Crimping Set
 * 3D Printer / A way to get the parts
-* A computer with a usb port and the Arduino IDE to program the board
+* A computer with a USB port and the Arduino IDE to program the board

 ## Credits